jth0024/apply-defaults/README.md

 # apply-defaults
 Ever needed a more flexible Object.assign?
-This helper allows you to selectively merge keys.
+This helper allows you to apply default keys to an object based on custom logic.

 ## Installation